sreegeethi/CO_BEAT/README.md

 Cough_sound_detection page is used to detect whether the user has a chance of getting tested positive for covid by taking a cough sample of the user as input.

-Contact_tracing_alerts page is used to know the places where the covid tested patients moved and will alert us.
+Contact_tracing_alerts page is used to know the places recently visited by people who tested positive and alerts us.

 Covid_dashboard page shows the covid-19 INDIA data which contains daywise confirmed, recovered and deaths and total cases in each state of country.